 Robertsville is a tiny town located in the state of Ohio.
 With a population of 293 people and just one neighborhood, Robertsville is the 744th largest community in Ohio.
-Much of the housing stock in Robertsville was built prior to World War II, making it one of the older and more historic towns in the country.
+Robertsville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Because occupations involving physical labor dominate the local economy, Robertsville is generally considered to be a blue-collar town.
 39.42% of the Robertsville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Robertsville is a town of service providers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Robertsville who work in personal care services (32.85%), healthcare suport services (10.22%), and healthcare (7.30%).